cirKITers/qml-essentials/docs/coefficients.md

 ![2D Model Coefficients](figures/model_2d_psd_dark.png#center#only-dark)

 Note that "X1" refers to the "RX" encoding and "X2" to the "RY" encoding.

+In the multidimensional case, the `freqs` variable now contains the frequency indices for each dimension.
+This is an important detail, as due to the `data_reupload` argument, it is possible to have a different number of frequencies for each input dimension.

 ## Fourier Coefficient Correlation (FCC)